March 26, 2026 (2w ago)

 Also consider enabling the "Cancel previous deployments" option.
 Without it, rapid pushes to the same PR trigger parallel builds that all bill independently.

-[ORIGINAL DATA] Tracking build logs across multiple team projects, we've found preview deployments account for 30-50% of total build minute consumption on active repositories.
+In our experience tracking build logs across multiple team projects, preview deployments account for 30-50% of total build minute consumption on active repositories.
 Teams that don't configure build machine tiers for previews pay 5-9x more than they need to.

-Citation capsule: Vercel preview deployments consume build minutes at $0.126/minute on Turbo machines (the default since February 2026).
-A team running 20 PRs per day with 5-minute builds can spend over $378/month on preview build costs alone (Vercel Pricing, 2026).
+Vercel preview deployments consume build minutes at $0.126/minute on Turbo machines, the default since February 2026.
+A team running 20 PRs per day with 5-minute builds can spend over $378/month on preview build costs alone.

 Related: How to set up preview environments for every pull request

-Vercel deprecated its managed Postgres and KV offerings in December 2024, migrating users to Neon (Postgres) and Upstash (Redis) respectively (Vercel Blog, 2024).
+Vercel deprecated its managed Postgres and KV offerings in December 2024, migrating users to Neon (Postgres) and Upstash (Redis) respectively.
 Vercel Blob storage remains available at $0.023/GB-month.
 If you're searching for "Vercel Postgres pricing," the answer is: it no longer exists as a Vercel product.

 | Service | Status | Pricing |